SotaYoshida/nuqulib/docs/source/contributing.rst

    documentation, please follow the docstring format used in the existing code or refer to the Sphinx documentation for guidance.

+We are using GitHub Actions to manage the tests and documentation build/deploy.
-Since we are using GitHub Actions, only the allowed users can run the test jobs on GitHub Actions.
+Please note that, for security and to prevent abuse of GitHub Actions, only the allowed users can run through push or pull request events.
-If you are not an allowed user, please run the test codes locally before making a pull request with pytest.
+If you are not an allowed user, please run the test codes locally before making a pull request using pytest.

 ******************************